The ESI future of enlargement project is supported by ERSTE Stiftung in Vienna

-Here is what the Commission found in 2013, put into one table:
+Here is what the Commission found in 2013:

-And here is what the European Commission found for 2014, again put into one table:
+And here is what the European Commission found for 2014:

-Comparing these two tables, based on the European Commissions’ own assessment of progress, about the TRANSFORMATIVE impact of the process, we see the following:
+Comparing these two tables, based on the European Commissions’ own assessment of progress, on the TRANSFORMATIVE impact of the enlargement process, we see the following:

 First: there is very little change anywhere.

 Second: in the case of Macedonia the Commission finds regression (from 9 to 8 “advanced” chapters).

 Third: in the case of Serbia – which also opened accession talks in January – the Commission finds no change at all!

 Either the EU process is not actually transformative or the current way in which the European Commission measures transformation in its progress reports is inadequate.
 Or both.
 Regardless, the most important documents written by the European Commission to show transformative impact of the enlargement process do not support the sunny view of the Strategy paper.